jdiller/talks/oslo/DevOpsDaysOslo.md

 ^ I'm making the assumption that the person isn't this guy, that they're at least somewhat reasonable and not a complete buffoon.

+^ I'll be honest, the culture and process stuff can be REALLY hard for an individual contributor to make sweeping changes to.
+You really need buy-in across the entire organization do it.
+Most of my examples today will reference the technical realm, but I think the lessons are applicable regardless of that type of change you want to ake.

 ---
 # Flex your empathy muscle

+![] (hugging.jpg)

 ^ DevOps is about empathy.
 We talk a lot about it, but we often limit the conversation to empathy for our technical peers.
 Agile talks about empathy for the customer, but we often don't think about the business as a whole.